Michael Reagan: Support for profiling

-He spoke out in support of profiling in October 2014.
+Reagan spoke out in support of profiling in October 2014.
 In a piece called Profile or Die, he wrote that it would be left to citizens to defend themselves if there were an attack against them by terrorists such as the Islamic State.

 Donald Trump

 In 2016, Reagan said he would not vote for Trump and endorsed Ted Cruz in the primary.
-Later he said via X (formerly Twitter) that he voted Trump in 2020 and 2024 election.
+Later he said via X (formerly Twitter) that he voted for Trump in 2020 and 2024 elections.
 In 2025, he defended the Trump tariffs.

+Call for civil war

+On September 1, 2025, Minnesota governor Tim Walz indirectly referred to a rumor that president Donald Trump had died.

+Three days later, Reagan's response appeared in a Cagle column, which began, "Maybe we do need a Civil War 2.0 – with guns.
+Our politics has become so partisan and so nasty, using guns to settle our national political differences may soon end up being the only solution."

 Legal problems

 In 1981, Reagan was accused of felony violations of California securities laws in court documents.
 The Los Angeles County District Attorney alleged that Reagan had baited investors into unlawful stock arrangements, and selling stocks despite the fact that he was not legally permitted to do so.
 The D.A.'s office investigated allegations that Reagan improperly spent money invested by others in a company, Agricultural Energy Resources, he operated out of his house in a venture to develop the potential of gasohol, a combination of alcohol and gasoline.
 Investigators said they were also checking whether he had spent up to $17,500 of investors' money for his living expenses.
 The district attorney's office cleared Reagan of both charges later that year.

-On September 20, 2012, Reagan, Tim Kelly and Jay Hoffman were sued by a fellow partner, for allegedly withholding the partner's interest in an e-mail business built around the Reagan.com domain name.
+On September 20, 2012, Reagan, Tim Kelly and Jay Hoffman were sued by a fellow partner for allegedly withholding the partner's interest in an e-mail business built around the Reagan.com domain name.
 In 2015, a Los Angeles Superior Court jury found Reagan liable for conversion and breach of fiduciary duty.
 Reagan and his business partners were ordered to pay $662,500 each in damages.